plone/training/angular/angular.rst

 .. todo:: To be completed

-Moving logic in a service
+Moving Logic In A Service
 +++++++++++++++++++++++++

-Reactive programming with RxJS
+Reactive Programming With RxJS
 ++++++++++++++++++++++++++++++

-Enabling offline & PWA
+Enabling Offline & PWA
 ++++++++++++++++++++++

 .. note:: HTTPS is mandatory.

-SEO and server-side rendering
+SEO And Server-side Rendering
 +++++++++++++++++++++++++++++

 robots.txt